containers/appstore/quadlet/syncthing/README.md

 # Items to take note of:

+## Networking
+You can achieve networking for the container in the following 2 ways

+1. Setting Network=Host (Line 33)
+My preferred method as it works faster when my devices are on a local network

+2. Setting Published Ports (Lines 17-20)
+Performance is poorer but achieves network isolation from host

 ## Container Privileges
 - This container is expected to run as **non-root**
 - When initialising the systemd service, use `systemctl --user`